SkipToTheEndpoint/OpenIntuneBaseline/WINDOWS/README.md

 ---

 ## Importing the Baseline:
-Please reference [Importing the Baseline](/README.md#importing_the_baseline) for information.
+Please reference [Importing the Baseline](https://github.com/SkipToTheEndpoint/OpenIntuneBaseline/wiki#importing-the-baseline) for information.

 ---

 ## Baseline Security Posture
-Primary information regarding adherence to security frameworks can be found in the main repo [README](/README.md#security-framework-adherence), however there are some notable deviations from security Windowss guidance frameworks.
+Primary information regarding adherence to security frameworks can be found in the [Wiki](https://github.com/SkipToTheEndpoint/OpenIntuneBaseline/wiki#security-framework-adherence), however there are some notable deviations from security Windowss guidance frameworks.
 These are detailed below:

 | Policy | Setting Name | Framework Recommendation | Baseline Setting | Rationale |
 |---|---|---|---|---|